OlivierBlanvillain/master-thesis/report/content.md

 Conclusion and Future Work
 ==========================

-In this report, we presented the scala-js-transport library which simplifies Scala.js networking.
+In this report, we presented the scalajs-transport library which simplifies Scala.js networking.
 The library supports several communication technologies over different platforms, and allows its users to develop in various network programing models.
 In addition, it also sets the basics for the creation of cross platform networking utilities.
 Our work includes an example of such utility: a predictive latency compensation framework for peer to peer applications.
 The framework takes great advantage of the functional programing capabilities of Scala to allow the elaboration of easy to understand and easy to maintain applications.
-The project is concluded with the remake of the retrogame called Survivor, which puts together the scala-js-transport library and the scala-lag-comp framework to provide online, real-time mutiplayer features.
+The project is concluded with the remake of the retrogame called Survivor, which puts together the scalajs-transport library and the scala-lag-comp framework to provide online, real-time mutiplayer features.

-Future work could investigate the support of Web Workers @webworkers2012 in the scala-js-transport library.
+Future work could investigate the support of Web Workers @webworkers2012 in the scalajs-transport library.
 Web Workers allow parallel computations on web browsers, and as such, are not directly related to networking.
 However, in their current implementations, Web Workers communicate by message passing where messages are copied from one Worker to another using *structured cloning*, thus being similar to a communication over the network.

 Another possible direction would be to add communication via streams of data as another network programing model.
 The Reactive Stream initiative @reactivestreams defines a standard for stream processing with non-blocking back pressure.
-Being currently targeted at Java virtual machines, the project could benefit from an implementation for JavaScript engines, which would have its place as part of the scala-js-transport library.
+Being currently targeted at Java virtual machines, the project could benefit from an implementation for JavaScript engines, which would have its place as part of the scalajs-transport library.